Big Cove Camping

-Rates: $13.50 — $23 Taxes and fees are not included.
+Rates: $15 — $35 Taxes and fees are not included.
 Rates subject to change. $5 reservation fee per site is non-refundable.

 Twenty rustic campsites are scattered throughout the Big Cove Camping area.
 Visitors will find a modern bathhouse that provides hot showers.
 A centrally located water faucet is provided for drinking water and a sink basin behind the bathhouse is provided for dish washing.
 Each campsite is equipped with a parking slip, picnic table, grill, lantern hanger and fire ring.
 Electricity, water hookups and dump stations are not available at Frozen Head.

 Two group sites, #5 & #18, with a capacity of 15 to 20 people are available in the Big Cove Campground and may be reserved on-line or by calling the park office up to a year in advance.

 Certified heat-treated wood is available to purchase from concessioners in many of the campgrounds as well as from vendors in the communities around the park.
-Certified heat-treated firewood is packaged and clearly marked with a state or federal seal.
+Certified heat-treated wood is clearly marked with a state/federal seal.